thomasvt/Box2DNet/README.md

 > The debug version ```box2dd.dll``` will quit your game with assertion errors when you did something wrong: this helps for debugging your mistakes.

-## What's included?
+# What's included?

 All Box2D API functions are available as C# methods in static class ```Box2dNet.Interop.B2Api```.
 Original comments are also available, so code completion is quite rich.

 NOT included:

 * the timer functions (b2CreateTimer, ..): use .NET timers :)
-* b2World_Draw and b2DefaultDebugDraw: hard to support this code in the codegen tool.
-I intend to manually port this code some day, as it will probably not change much in the future.
-* b2DynamicTree_X: also hard to support these in the codegen tool.
-But most games don't need to use this directly.
+* b2DynamicTree_X: hard to support these in the codegen tool.
+But most games won't need these functions.

-## Dealing with IntPtr
+# Dealing with IntPtr

 The largest down-side of PInvoke wrappers is that the C pointers become `IntPtr` in the .NET.
 Because of this, you cannot see which `struct` or `delegate` a certain field must be, they're all `IntPtr`.